1. Home

 My electric bill is $290/mo

 First and foremost, if you want to install solar, you will need somewhere to put it.
-The amount of roof space needed for solar varies by system size and ultimately depends on the number of panels you plan to install.
-For instance, if you plan to install 20 panels to match your home’s electricity consumption (fairly average in the US), you would need approximately 300 square feet of usable space on your roof or property that is free of obstructions.
+The amount of roof space needed for solar varies by system size and the number of panels you need, which depends on factors such as your energy usage, efficiency, roof orientation, shading, climate, budget, and if you’re installing battery backup.
+For instance, if you plan to install 20 panels to match your home’s electricity consumption (fairly average in the US), you would need approximately 300 square feet of usable space on your roof.

-Naturally, the key component to determine if solar panels are suitable for your roof involves sunlight, and more specifically how much sunlight your installation space receives each day.
-Here in the Northern Hemisphere, southern-facing roofs are ideal for solar panels, but both east and west-facing roofs can also receive ample sunlight during peak sun hours.
-In addition to facing the sun, your panels must also be installed in an area that is free of major shade obstructions such as trees, chimneys, or neighboring buildings.
+The key component to determine if solar panels are suitable for your roof is sunlight.
+More specifically, how much sunlight your installation space receives each day.
+In the Northern Hemisphere, southern-facing roofs are ideal for solar panels, but both east and west-facing roofs can also receive ample peak sun hours.
+In addition to facing the sun, typically angled at your latitude to the equator, your panels must be installed in an area free of major shade obstructions such as trees, chimneys, or neighboring buildings.

-Within a net energy metering agreement, the utility company will compensate you for this excess power shared in the form of an electricity bill credit.
-Therefore, if your electric utility provides net energy metering (which is available in over 40 US states and territories), you will be more likely to save money with home solar through utility bill savings.
+Within a net metering or net billing agreement, the utility company will compensate you for this excess power shared in the form of an electricity bill credit, so you save on the grid power you use.
+Utilities have net energy metering plans in 34 US states and territories.

 See how much you can save by going solar with Palmetto